This week's big question

 Canada's first national anthem, "The Maple Leaf Forever", celebrated Canada's birth in the British defeat of France (unsurprisingly, French Canadians never really embraced that anthem!).
-But as our readings this week demonstrate, the simple tale of military conquest obscures the complex preparations (here notably the efforts to maintain Indigenous alliances), the development of war sentiment in Britain and the colonies (see the British cartoons and the writing in a Maryland newspaper) and the brutality of not only the campaign, but also the peace (as Gibson Clough recorded in his diary).
-The defeat of France also increased the vulnerability of Indigenous peoples in the interior of North America.
+But as our readings this week demonstrate, the simple tale of military conquest obscures the complex preparations (here notably the efforts to maintain Indigenous alliances), the development of war sentiment in Britain and the colonies (see the British cartoons and the writing in a Maryland newspaper) and the brutality of not only the military campaign, but also civilian casualties (see Bancroft's diary of part of the Expulsion) and even the peace (as Gibson Clough recorded in his diary of the seige of Louisbourg).
+The defeat of France ended French aspirations for North American colonies.
+But it also increased the vulnerability of the many Indigenous peoples who had allied with the French.
 Our final documents offer perspectives from Indigenous leaders of the time assessing their place in the new post-war world.

 In Days of yore,

 Wolfe the dauntless hero came

 Like last week, this week's Toolbox is about drawing inferences.
 The skills of inference drawing are really important, and each of you can improve your work in this area.